Night mountain biking in the Blackstone Valley — rider lit against dark winter trail

 Get Involved

 If you’ve got a few hours, we’ll put them to good use.
-If you’ve got a skill (tools, logistics, comms, mapping, photography, first aid), even better.
+Tools, logistics, comms, mapping, photography, first aid — bring what you’ve got.

-We send an email when there’s something worth sharing—trail work dates, access updates, ride schedules, and project notes.
+We send an email when there’s something worth sharing — trail work dates, access updates, ride schedules, project notes.
 No weekly noise.

-• Upcoming rides, clinics, and chapter meetings (dates + locations)
+• Rides, clinics, and chapter meetings — dates and locations

 • Trail work days and volunteer opportunities